Martinbfer/bootcamp_martin_barreto/project/README.md

 Goal 9 → Modeling
 Goal 10 → Evaluation & Risk Comunnication
 Goal 11 → Results Reporting, Delivery Design & Stakeholder Communication

+- Data Storage:

+The project's folder structure for storing data:

+data/raw/ contains the raw datasets exactly as downloaded from the source (Coca-Cola stock prices in CSV, financial statements in JSON).

+data/processed/ contains datasets prepared for analysis (daily returns saved in Parquet format).

+Raw data is always preserved in CSV/JSON, while processed data is stored in Parquet.

+All data paths are managed in a reproducible way.
+By default, the code reads and writes to the data/ folder at the project root.

+- Data preprocessing

+Preprocessing was applied to the Coca-Cola dataset to prepare it for modeling.
+Steps included:

+- Dropping rows with missing dates.
+- Converting price and return columns to numeric types.
+- Forward-filling missing values to maintain continuity in time series.
+- Adding log returns for use in financial models.

+The preprocessing functions are stored in `src/cleaning.py` for reusability.
+A demonstration of the pipeline is provided in `notebooks/data_preprocessing.ipynb`.
+The cleaned dataset is saved in `data/processed/ko_cleaned.parquet`.

+Assumptions:
+Missing Dates: Rows with missing dates were dropped to maintain consistent time series continuity.
+This ensures calculations like returns are accurate.

+Numeric Conversion: Columns close and daily_ret were explicitly converted to numeric to avoid issues with string or object types.

+Forward Fill: Any missing values in close or daily_ret were filled using forward fill (propagating the last valid value).
+This prevents breaks in the time series caused by isolated gaps.

+Log Returns: A new column log_ret was added to capture log returns.